bot-app/trading/docs/utils.md

 ```

 !!!
 Warning
     Only vital questions are asked.
-Freqtrade offers a lot more configuration possibilities, which are listed in the [Configuration documentation](configuration.md#configuration-parameters)
+Trading offers a lot more configuration possibilities, which are listed in the [Configuration documentation](configuration.md#configuration-parameters)

 ### Create config examples